anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * The use of authenticated self-contained objects addresses both, the TLS challenges and the technology stack challenge.

 * By contrast, the Registrar-Agent can be authenticated by the registrar as a component, acting on behalf of the registrar.
-  In addition the registrar must be able to verify, which Registrar-Agent was in direct contact with the pledge.
+  In addition, the registrar must be able to verify, which Registrar-Agent was in direct contact with the pledge.

 * It would be inaccurate for the voucher-request and voucher-response to use the assertion type `proximity` in the voucher, as the pledge was not in direct contact with the registrar for bootstrapping.
   Therefore, a new assertion type is necessary for distinguishing assertions the MASA can state.